How does Samsung's new tablet compare to the Surface Pro 4?

 Samsung's new Galaxy Book is a Windows 10 tablet that comes bundled with a stylus and keyboard case.
 Sound familiar?
-That's because it's a pretty common trend these days among 2-in-1 tablet PCs.
+That's because it's a pretty common trend these days among two-in-one tablet PCs.

 One thing the Samsung Galaxy Book doesn't have that the Lenovo and Acer do is full-size USB ports and a built-in adjustable stand (which is partly why it's so skinny).
 Samsung's new tablets, including both the Galaxy Book and the Android-based Galaxy Tab S3 are also currently lacking price and release date info.